Exercise and Weight Loss for Women Over 50

 Most of you know that exercise strengthens your muscles and bones and reduces the risk of disease.
 However, exercise also helps with your brain and emotions.

-Exercise also improves your mood, your self-confidence, and your outlook on life.
+Exercise improves your mood, your self-confidence, and your outlook on life.

 I look at exercise as one of the most important things that anyone can do for their overall physical and mental health!
 It is THAT important.